sbaack/sbaack.github.io/content/posts/2014-06-22-asmc14-afterthoughts-thinking-about-public-social-media.md

+---
-Title: #asmc14 afterthoughts: Thinking about public social media
+title: "#asmc14 afterthoughts: Thinking about public social media"
-Date: 2014-06-22 12:56
+date: 2014-06-22T12:56:00
+Tags:
+- conferences
+- public media
-Tags: conferences, public media, social media
+- social media
+---

 Last week I attended the great [Social Media and the Transformation of Public Space conference](http://web.archive.org/web/20140617170253/http://asca.uva.nl:80/events/start-events/start-events/content/folder/conferences/2014/06/social-media.html) in Amsterdam.
 It was an exhausting, but very inspiring week!
 Here, I want to share some of the ideas and impressions while they are still fresh.
 I want to start with a question that I asked twice in two different Plenary Conversations: